Updated: Jan 15

 If you have lipped edges on resin pieces you need removed, here is a blog you might find helpful for that: Removing lipped edge on resin

-If you choose to flood coat after a bit of sanding, go to about a 220 grit so the resin has something to grip to.
+If you choose to flood coat after a bit of sanding, you can go to about a 220 grit so the resin has something to grip to.

-You can use a wet/dry sandpaper (use it wet with a tiny amount of dish soap) in course grit, down to the finest grit you can get.
+You can use a wet/dry sandpaper (use it wet with a tiny amount of dish soap), in course grit, down to the finest grit you can get.
 You do need to go through each of the grits, because if you miss one, then it can be the one that leaves scratches.
-Dry sanding can have it's own problems, friction melts the epoxy and can leave swirls, also the dust is wicked if breathed in, better to wet sand and wipe between the grits.
+Dry sanding can have it's own problems, friction melts the epoxy and can leave swirls, also the dust is wicked if breathed in (wear a proper mask for particulates), better to wet sand and wipe between the grits.
 You are basically "scratching material off", at varying degrees of aggressiveness, so don't skip grits or you'll be there forever with an 800 grit (for example), trying to get out 100 grit scratches, and that's not viable.
-Then use a polishing compound to buff and shine the resin back to a glassy finish.
+As you switch from one grit up to the next grit, while sanding, also switch direction.
+So for example, after sanding with 80 grit in one direction, go perpendicular (cross hatch) at the next grit up.
+Then switch back to opposite direction for next grit up.
+This enables you to better see if you've removed previous grits scratches.
+Then use a cutting (abrasive) compound, then finish with polishing compound to buff and shine the resin back to a glassy finish.
 Wipe it on with a cloth then hand rub it, or use with a buffing and polishing wheel.

 There are many types of polishing compounds (these are just a few).
 Many people use vehicle headlight polish on their castings :